 Guwahati is the largest city in Assam and also in the entire North East of India.
 With a population of a million, Guwahati is the gateway to the North East.
 Dispur, The capital of Assam, is a part of Guwahati City.

-Situated on the bank of River Brahmaputra, Guwahati is the center of socio-cultural, political and economic activity of the entire region.
+Situated on the bank of River Brahmaputra, Guwahati is the centre of socio-cultural, political and economic activity of the entire region.
 Guwahati is situated in the Kamrup district of Assam.
 The name Guwahati is derived from ‘Guwa’ meaning betelnut and ‘Hat’ meaning market in Assamese.
-Assamese, Bengali, Hindi, English are commonly spoken and understood in the city.
+Assamese, Bengali, Hindi, and English are commonly spoken and understood in the city.

 Kamakhya Temple: The Kamakhya temple is one of the most revered Hindu shrines in India.
 The Temple complex is situated atop the Nilachal Hills in Guwahati close to the Brahmaputra River.
 According to Kalika Purana (ca the 20th century), the temple denotes the place where Sati used to visit Shiva.
-It is also the spot where the “Yoni” of sati fell when Shiva danced with her corpse.
+It is also the spot where the “Yoni” of Sati fell when Shiva danced with her corpse.
 The present temple structure was constructed in 1656 by the coach kings.
 At an altitude of about 800 feet from Sea level.
 The top of the Nilachal hill provides an excellent view of the Brahmaputra River as well as parts of Guwahati City.

 Pan Bazaar and Paltan Bazar: Located close to the Guwahati railway station, this is the area where most of the hotels are located.
 The area is dotted with shops selling books, traditional art, and crafts, traditional garments etc. that might be of tourist interest.
 Many important city attractions such as the Cotton College, Digholy Pukhury, The State Museum, etc. are located nearby.
 The regional bus stand (ASTC) is also located in the area.
 The area is the busiest and most congested in Guwahati.